-There's one thing to point out in the Playback section, and that's the Transition pop-up menu.
-If you choose one, you'll get either one or two more popup menus with options for your selected transition.
-The final section is the Watermark section, which lets you put a visible watermark (usually a copyright notice or the name of your studio) right over each image.
+In the Watermark section, you can put a visible watermark (usually a copyright notice or the name of your studio) right over each image (this would be more for printing images, instead of contact sheets, though).
 You get to choose the font, style, size, and color of a text watermark, or you can use an image file.
 With both, you get options for opacity and placement.
-You also get to choose whether it appears over your images or behind them.
-Lastly, I recommend turning on the View PDF After Save checkbox, so you can see your final contact sheet before you print it or email it.
-Now all you need to do is click the Save button, and then if you want to print it, you can print from Adobe Acrobat or Photoshop.
+You also get to choose whether it appears over your images or behind them (again, this is something you may want to add when you print individual images).